Pavel-Hrdina/Zettlkasten/Journal/2024-Feb-14 - Daily Stoic Reflection.md

 2. **What is worrying me?**
 	- That I will fail, that I can't face my fear, that I am weak.
 3. **How can I decatastrophize today's problems?**
 	- So what that you will fail, so what that you will die, so what?
-Instead of thinking your self week, think instead, focus on your fear, and know that fear is a little mind killer, that fear you feel, let it go thought you, remember the mantra agains fear, and you will be at peace.
+Instead of thinking your self week, think instead, focus on your fear, and know that fear is a little mind killer, that fear you feel, let it go thought you, remember the mantra against fear, and you will be at peace.
 4. **What is within my control and what is not**
-	- The onlly thing under my controll is my own [[Control Over Judgment|Judgment]], so I choose to use it to take actions.
+	- The only thing under my control is my own [[Control Over Judgment|Judgment]], so I choose to use it to take actions.

 ### Evening